oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 with common Internet data formats, such as

  - JSON (Javascript Object Notation)
- - XMS (eXtensible Markup Language)
+ - XML (eXtensible Markup Language)
  - CBOR (Concise Binary Object Representation)

 JADN is based rigorously on information theory, and an IM